dstkeehan/optimal-vehicle-routeing/README.md

 ![improved solution](Networks.png)

 Each contiguous arc of colored arrows reprsents a route taken by a vehcicle, and each node represents a location to visit.
 Note that the improved solution shows a distinct petalling pattern around the origin of each vehicle, indicative of a good solution with little crossover.
-In this example the objective for minimisation is the delivery time in seconds since drivers are paid hourly---seven delivery hours are saved after optimisation!)
+In this example the objective for minimisation is the delivery time since drivers are paid hourly---seven delivery hours are saved after optimisation!)

 ## Authors and Acknowledgements
 Created by Dominic Keehan in 2019.